TheRealGD/therealgd/docs/workarounds.md

 These aliases (found in src/Kernel.php) were added to keep serialised instances of the class working after the software switched names.

-## Bundle versions pinned to specific commits

-All bundles have been made compatible with Symfony 4.0, but a few haven't tagged compatible releases yet.
-Because these bundles are fairly low in development activity and unlikely to break completely, we decided to pin specific commits in the version constraints.